apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 data-sketches (depending on data-set, see limitations below).

 ## Limitations
-* Supports positive numeric values within the range of [0, 2^53).
+* Supports positive long integer values within the range of [0, 2^53).
 Negatives are coerced to 0.
-* Fixed buckets with increasing bucket widths.
-Relative accuracy is maintained, but absolute accuracy reduces with larger values.
+* Decimals are not supported.
+* 276 fixed buckets with increasing bucket widths.
+In practice, the observed error of computed percentiles is in the range (0.1%, 3%).
+See [Bucket Boundaries](#histogram-bucket-boundaries) for the full list of bucket boundaries.
+* DruidSQL queries are yet not supported.
+You must use native Druid queries.
+* Vectorized queries are yet not supported.

-> If either of these limitations are a problem, then the data-sketch aggregator is most likely a better choice.
+> If any of these limitations are a problem, then the data-sketch aggregator is most likely a better choice.

 ## Functionality